Gerrist/vinacles-dab/README.md

 Since I currently only own a Macbook machine and Vinacles seem to use a Windows machines, I have decided to use Docker to run the application.
 This way I can ensure that the application runs on any machine.
-Also, I used the AdventureWorksDW2022 database instead of the provided AdventureWorks2022 database since the latter did not include the required tables.
-This is why some names may differ from the ones provided in the assignment.
+> Note: The AdventureWorksDW2022 database was used instead of AdventureWorks2022, as it contains the required tables for this assignment.
+Some entity names may differ slightly from the provided specifications.

+## Architecture

+This project uses Docker Compose to run:
+- **MS SQL Server** with the restored AdventureWorksDW2022 database
+- **Azure Data API Builder (DAB)** for exposing REST and GraphQL endpoints
+- **Project setup** for running the setup script to download and restore the sample data in an architecture-independent manner

 ## Requirements